-11. Stock Incentive Plans
+12. Stock Incentive Plans

-The Company's 2003 Stock Incentive Plan (the "2003 Plan"), which provides for stockbased awards to our employees, non-employee directors and outside consultants or advisors, was approved by shareholders on May 14, 2003.
-No options have been issued to outside consultants or advisors.
-The number of shares of common stock reserved for issuance under the 2003 Plan is 600,000.
-No new grants of stock options may be made under our 1993 Stock Incentive Plan (the "1993 Plan").
-At December 31, 2008, there were option awards covering 190,500 shares outstanding under the 1993 Plan, which to the extent they are terminated unexercised, are carried over to the 2003 Plan as shares authorized to be issued under the 2003 Plan.
-Outstanding options under both plans were generally exercisable in four equal annual installments beginning one year after the date of grant and expire ten years after the date of grant, however, effective with the close of business on December 30, 2005, the compensation committee of the Board of Directors accelerated the vesting of all outstanding stock options.
-Outstanding options which were issued after December 30, 2005 are exercisable in four equal annual installments beginning one year after the date of the grant.
+The Company's 2009 Stock Incentive Plan (the "2009 Plan"), which provides for stockbased awards to Company employees, non-employee directors and outside consultants or advisors, was approved by shareholders on May 13, 2009.
+As of December 31, 2009, no options have been granted under the 2009 Plan.
+The number of shares of common stock reserved for issuance under the 2009 Plan is 1,000,000, of which the aggregate number of shares for which incentive stock options may be granted under the Plan is 900,000.
+No new grants of stock options may be made under the Company's 2003 Stock Incentive Plan (the "2003 Plan").
+At December 31, 2009, there were option awards covering 315,319 shares outstanding under the 2003 Plan and its predecessor, the 1993 Stock Incentive Plan.
+Outstanding options under both plans generally expire ten years after the date of grant.
+Options are generally exercisable in four equal annual installments beginning one year after the date of grant.
+In accordance with the current accounting guidance for share-based payments, the Company recognizes compensation expense for options awarded under its stock incentive plans.
+Current accounting guidance requires the grant-date fair value of all share-based payment awards, including employee stock options, to be recognized as employee compensation expense over the requisite service period.